Amador High School

-Amador High School, located in Sutter Creek, California, is one of two public high schools in Amador County.
+Amador High School, located in Sutter Creek, California, United States is one of two public high schools in Amador County.
 Originally known as "Amador County High School" at its inception in 1911, the school's name changed to "Sutter Creek Union High School" in 1916, reverting to "Amador County High School" in 1949, at the request of that year's graduating class.
 In 1984, upon completion of the merger of three school districts in the county, the name was changed to "Amador High School".

 As of the 2020–21 school year, the school had an enrollment of 638 students and 31.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 20.2:1.
 There were 177 students (27.7% of enrollment) eligible for free lunch and 14 (2.2% of students) eligible for reduced-cost lunch.

 Academics

 California uses the Academic Performance Index (API) to measure annual school performance and year-to-year improvement.
 Amador High School had an API growth score of 791 in 2009.
 Amador High School's 2009 base score was 788, however the school did not meet its 2009 school-wide growth target.

 Under No Child Left Behind, a school makes Adequate Yearly Progress (AYP) if it achieves the minimum levels of improvement determined by the state of California in terms of student performance and other accountability measures.
 Amador High School made AYP in 2009.